thetartan/tartan-database/README.md

 - Scottish Tartans Authority (http://www.tartansauthority.com/)

 Dataset files are available in the `data` directory - each dataset in its own subfolder.
-Raw/unparsed data can be found in `storage` directory.
+Raw/unparsed data can be found in `storage` directory after running any of processing scripts.

 ## Requirements